appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-portal2.png" />

-The Tester Portal will also display the size and the certificate type of each app version.
+The Testing Portal will also display the size and the certificate type of each app version.
 For more information on certificate types, please visit the [Signing Identities](/signing-identities) section.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-size.png" />

 :::tip

-The Tester Portal includes a toggle feature that allows users to switch between two display modes for the app version's upload time.
+The Testing Portal includes a toggle feature that allows users to switch between two display modes for the app version's upload time.

-By default, the Tester Portal displays the time for the selected app version as a relative time (e.g., "2 hours ago").
+By default, the Testing Portal displays the time for the selected app version as a relative time (e.g., "2 hours ago").

 To view the exact date and time of the upload, simply click on the relative time display.
 The display will switch to show the exact date and time (e.g., "July 4, 2024 AT 10:30 AM").